 By the time my baby came, the freezer was full.
 This is a lifesaver for a new (very exhausted) mom.

-#5: Learn from the nurses (most of them have had newborns of their own)
+5. Learn from the nurses (most of them have had newborns of their own)

 While in the hospital take full advantage of the help that nurses can provide (many of them understand life with a newborn better than anyone).

 I asked every single nurse I saw for breastfeeding advice.